nats-io/nats-architecture-and-design/README.md

 The kind of change that should have an ADR are ones likely to impact many client libraries, server configuration, security, deployment and those where we specifically wish to solicit wider community input.

+For a background of the rationale driving ADRs see [Documenting Architecture Decisions](https://cognitect.com/blog/2011/11/15/documenting-architecture-decisions) by
+Michael Nygard

 ## Template

 Please see the [template](adr-template.md).
-The template is a guideline, a suggestion.
+The template body is a guideline.
 Feel free to add sections as you feel appropriate.
 Look at the other ADRs for examples.
+However the initial Table of metadata and header format is required to match.

 After editing / adding a ADR please run `go run main.go > README.md` to update the embedded index.
 This will also validate the header part of your ADR.